Toxic and Irritant Garden plants

 Hot composting operating at 40-60C will kill the seeds and turning the heap regularly will help maintain the temperature, If hot composting is to be used I would recommend regular measurement of temperature particularly on Allotment Community Composting sites where horsetail produced by one grower may be carried in the compost to plots cultivated by another.

-Hotbin recommend that when using one of their bins “the seeds/bits are only added to the top of a already hot pile, that they stay near the top (do not fork in or turn the pile/HOTBIN as seeds will fall down to cooler base)”
+Hotbin recommend that when using one of their bins “the seeds/bits are only added to the top of a already hot pile, that they are kepted in the hottest region near the top (do not fork in or turn the material in the Hotbin as seeds will fall down to cooler base)”

 The underground rhizome of this invasive and aggressive weed will spread up to 7m along the ground and 3m deep.
 The shoots can force their way through tarmac causing structural damage to roads and houses.
 It must not be composted.